Skip to main content

 Our Mission

-The mission of the Special Education and Communication Disorders Department is to prepare dedicated practitioners, reflective scholars, and responsible citizens who are unique in their ability to facilitate, design, implement, and evaluate programs for individuals with disabilities.
+The mission of the Special Education and Communication Disorders Department (SECD) is to prepare dedicated practitioners, reflective scholars, and responsible citizens to facilitate, design, implement, and evaluate programs to support people with varying abilities in educational settings and the community across the lifespan.
+Our candidates develop essential interpersonal skills that enable them to become valued members of collaborative, interdisciplinary teams.

-Facebook Twitter Instagram icon
+Facebook X Instagram icon

 Contact Us